bcarroll/splunk_samltools/README.md

 The SAML Utilities add-on for Splunk adds a command named <code><strong>SAML</strong></code> to the Splunk search language which can be used to parse encoded SAML messages in Splunk searches.

 <h4>Installation</h4>
 SAML Utilities is a standard Splunk add-on and requires no special configuration.
-A restart of Splunk is not required once installed.
+A restart of Splunk is required to complete installation.

 <h4>Usage</h4>
 The <code><strong>SAML</strong></code> command is implemented as a single search command which can be used to parse encoded SAML messages.